The Data Science Summer School (DS3) is an intensive, eight-week hands-on introduction to data science for college students in the New York City area.

 You can reach us by email at firstname.lastname@example.org.

-We are no longer accepting applications for Summer 2018.
-Decisions for those who applied were announced via email in early May.
-Applications for next summer will open early in 2019.
+We are no longer accepting applications for Summer 2019.
+Decisions for those who applied will be announced via email in early May.

 If you have any questions about the Data Science Summer School, please see frequently asked questions.